vazhnov/kubernetes-the-hard-way__vagrant/docs/04-certificate-authority.md

 kube-apiserver.key
 ```

-# The Kubelet Client Certificate
+# The Kubelet client certificate

 This certificate is for the api server to authenticate with the kubelets when it requests information from them